Annual Report

 Scaling Craft Sales: Moving from membership-driven revenue toward scalable craft product sales and ethical wholesaling.

-New Programs: Launching a large-scale Pottery Apprenticeship for 10 potters, "Means to Repair" days, and Fellowship Programs.
+New Programs: Launching a large-scale Pottery Apprenticeship for 10 potters, "Means to Repair" days, Exhibitions, and Fellowship Programs.

 Anti-Consumerist Initiatives: Introducing a "Buy Back" program for our products to encourage refurbishment and secondary market access.